ScottPlot/ScottPlot/README.md

 ![](demos/demo_signal.gif)

-## Quickstart
+## Quickstart: Windows Forms
-To create a Windows Form Application to display data with ScottPlot, perform these steps:
+To create a Windows Form Application to interactively display data with ScottPlot, perform these steps:

 * Create a new project (Windows Forms App)
 * Add ScottPlot to your solution